Consider yourself a bookworm? Then this post on the 10 Best Travel Books While in Europe is right up your alley!

 7. Going Solo – Roald Dahl

 A brilliant book about the life of Roald Dahl, who became a fighter pilot in the Second World War.
-His story starts in Africa where he decides to join the RAF and goes back to Europe to fight in the war.
-The book gives you an insight into how the adventures of Roald Dahl himself turned him into one the brilliant storyteller he became.
-This book is also really good to listen to if you’re on a long train journey or a place where it’s difficult to read (make sure to get it with the voice of Dan Stevens).
+His story starts in Africa where he joins the Royal Air Force and returns to Europe to fight in the war.
+The book gives insight into how Dahl’s adventures turned him into the brilliant storyteller he became.
+If you’re more into audiobooks, we recommend the version narrated by Dan Stevens.

 8. My Life in France – Julia Child

-Julia Child, the famous master chef, was not always as good in cooking as we now know her today.
-When she first arrived in France she didn’t speak the language and knew nothing about the country.
-By living there, going to local markets and taking cooking classes her life changed forever.
-She became famous when she introduced the French cuisine to Americans and is also known for the famous book and movie “Julie & Julia”.
+Julia Child, the famous master chef, wasn’t always great in the kitchen.
+When she first arrived in France she didn’t speak the language, and knew nothing about the country.
+By going to local markets, taking cooking classes, and immersing herself in the culture, her life changed forever.
+Upon returning to America, she became famous for introducing French cuisine.
 A great book to read if you’re travelling to France!

 View this post on Instagram